Maiar DEX (MEX) Price Hits $0.0000

-Maiar DEX (MEX) traded 6.1% higher against the U.S. dollar during the 24-hour period ending at 21:00 PM Eastern on November 24th.
-During the last week, Maiar DEX has traded up 5% against the U.S. dollar.
-Maiar DEX has a market cap of $28.76 million and $75,347.95 worth of Maiar DEX was traded on exchanges in the last day.
-One Maiar DEX token can now be purchased for about $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.
+Maiar DEX (MEX) traded 2.3% lower against the dollar during the one day period ending at 22:00 PM E.T. on November 25th.
+Maiar DEX has a total market cap of $28.05 million and $25,593.39 worth of Maiar DEX was traded on exchanges in the last 24 hours.
+One Maiar DEX token can now be purchased for about $0.0000 or 0.00000000 BTC on exchanges.
+Over the last seven days, Maiar DEX has traded up 5.6% against the dollar.

 - NXM (NXM) traded flat against the dollar and now trades at $57.03 or 0.00200723 BTC.